mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 ### Preventing dangling references

 Besides returning prvalues, sometimes users need to get an actual reference to the underlying numerical value stored in a `quantity`.
-For those cases, the [@MP-UNITS] library exposes `quantity::numerical_value_ref_in(Unit)` that participates in overload resolution only:
+For those cases, the library exposes `quantity::numerical_value_ref_in(Unit)` that participates in overload resolution only:

 - for lvalues (rvalue reference qualified overload is explicitly deleted),